ozanMSFT/pytorch-wiki/alpha-2.md

 * built seamless support for multiprocessing with Tensor sharing
 * changed the API of the optim engine
 * added a complete Hook system for nn and autograd
-* added in-place ops and more neural network modules to nn
+* added in-place ops to autograd and more neural network modules to nn

 ## Multiprocessing with Tensor sharing